uqlibrary/technology-training/Git/git.md

 git commit -m "Add a line in my own copy"
 ```

-But Git won't let us push to GitLab:
+But Git won't let us push to GitHub:

 ```shell
 git push
 ```

 Git rejects the push because it detects that the remote repository has new updates that have not been incorporated into the local branch.
-What we have to do is (1) **pull** the changes from GitLab, (2) **merge** them into the copy we’re currently working in, and then (3) **push** that.
+What we have to do is (1) **pull** the changes from GitHub, (2) **merge** them into the copy we’re currently working in, and then (3) **push** that.
 Let’s start by pulling:

 ```shell
 git pull